fruit-testbed/p2p-update/transmission-items/setup.md

 **lizard.torrent** is the torrent file for **lizard.jpg**.
 Like all torrent files in this project, this does not have any tracker URLs - it is designed to be distributed peer-to-peer without having to rely on a central server.

 ## Setting up Transmission
-To install transmission, use `sudo apt-get install transmission`.
-THis should install transmission-daemon, transmission-cli, and transmission-common.
+To install transmission, use `$sudo apt-get install transmission`.
+This should install transmission-daemon, transmission-cli, and transmission-common.

-Make sure `tranmission-daemon` is inactive by running `sudo service transmission-daemon stop` before making any changes.
+Make sure `tranmission-daemon` is inactive by running `$sudo service transmission-daemon stop` before making any changes.

 Edit the settings listed above in **settings.json**, then start the `transmission-daemon` service using `$sudo service transmission-daemon start`.